-where H{top} denotes the height of the robot when standing upright (with fully extended knees) and H{com} denotes the height of the robot's center of mass, measured in upright posture.
+where H{top} denotes the height of the robot when standing upright (with fully extended knees, cf. Fig. 4 right) and H{com} denotes the height of the robot's center of mass, measured in upright posture.

 4.1.2: Based on H, the following size restrictions apply: